 The U.S. Department of Energy Office of Science oversees the construction and operation of some of the nation's most advanced research and development user facilities, located at national laboratories and universities.
 These state-of-the-art facilities are shared with the science community worldwide and offer some technologies and instrumentation that are available nowhere else.
 Guidelines for submitting proposals for access to these facilities are available from the individual centers.

-Presented below and on the corresponding pages are descriptions of some of the most important facilities for biological research.
+Presented below and on the corresponding pages are descriptions of some of the most important user facilities that the Genomic Science program leverages for biological research.

 Sequencing more than 56 trillion nucleotides of genome-sequence data per year, JGI in Walnut Creek, California, provides state-of-the-science capabilities for genome sequencing and analysis.
 With nearly 1000 worldwide collaborators on active projects, JGI is the preeminent facility for sequencing plants, microbes, and microbial communities that are foundational to energy and environmental research.

 By integrating experimentation with supercomputing, EMSL in Richland, Washington, enables the study of environmental challenges at the molecular level.
 EMSL has helped thousands of researchers use a multidisciplinary, collaborative approach to solve important challenges in biological interactions and dynamics, subsurface science, and interactions at the interfaces of natural and engineered materials.